aoswalt/varsity-documenation/AUTOMATION.md

 Configuration for the system is stored in a json file `lettering.json`.

 The application attempts to read the configuration file from a local `configs` directory.
-If one is not found, a hard-coded network location is attempted, currently set to `\\vsc-fs01\Lettering\Corel\WORK FOLDERS\Automation\configs`.
+If one is not found, a hard-coded network location is attempted.

 The configuration can be managed from within the editor in application, launched with the `Edit Configs` menu item.